r-rishabh-j/mysql-java-api/README.md

 in it's original state given in <a href="https://dev.mysql.com/doc/sakila/en">https://dev.mysql.com/doc/sakila/en/, otherwise unit tests might fail(output validation has been performed in the tests.
 Change in data will lead to change in output)*.
 It is recommended to set autoCommit to false while experimenting with the library.
 The same has been done in unit tests to avoid changes to data in database.
 1. Build the jar file of the library by going into the library folder `/MySQLlib` and running `gradle build`.
-2. Go into the `/run_assignment_1` example application folder and type `gradle build` and then `gradle run`.
-3. The code present in `/run_assignment_1/app/src/main/java/run_assignment_1/App.java` will be executed.

 ### E. Unit testing
-Important: Change the database url, root, and password in `/run_assignment_1/app/src/main/java/run_assignment_1/App.java` to suit your own configuration before running the tests.
 1. JUnit-Jupiter is used for unit testing of the code.
 2. Unit tests are present in the `/MySQLlib/src/main/test` directory.
 3. To execute tests, go into the `/MySQLlib` folder and execute `gradle test`